MrStahlfelge/gdx-gamesvcs/README.md

 Check for `gsClient.isConnected()` if you successfully established a connection, or set a listeneder and wait for the call to `gsConnected`.

-Please note: It depends on the game service which calls are allowed without being connected to a user session.

 ### Submitting events and scores, unlocking achievements

 You can feed your players by unlocking achievements and posting scores to leaderboards really easy: